Asymptotic optimality of dynamic first-fit packing on the half-axis

 \subsection{Proof of Proposition~\ref{prop1}}

 Let us fix $0< y < p_1$ and, as explained earlier, consider the projection $S_{yr}(\infty)$ of the stationary system random state $S(\infty)$.
-Using the squared empty space $(yr-X)^2$ in $[0,yr)$ as a Lyapunov function, we will use a standard drift argument to show that \beql{eq-lyap-drift} \E (yr-X) \le c < \infty ~~\mbox{for all large $r$}. \eeql (this is stronger than we need for Proposition~\ref{prop1}, but we will need \eqn{eq-lyap-drift} later).
-Note that if there is any empty space in $[0,yr)$, the rate of its decrease is at least $p_1 r$ due to the arrival of 1-items alone.
-We write
+Using the squared empty space $(yr-X)^2$ in $[0,yr)$ as a Lyapunov function, we will use a standard drift argument to show that \beql{eq-lyap-drift} \E (yr-X) \le c < \infty ~~\mbox{for all large $r$}. \eeql (This is stronger than we need for Proposition~\ref{prop1}, but we will need \eqn{eq-lyap-drift} later).